tytyu073iop/tytyu073iop/README.md

 ## What languages have I used
 Swift, Python, C++, Obj-c, JavaScript, Java, qml
 ## What libraries have I used
-Win32 API, CoreData, SwiftUI, UIKit, qt5
+Win32 API, CoreData, SwiftUI, UIKit, qt5, XCTest, apple logging
 # What I'm currently doing
 - managing my mediaserver